Living with an Implantable Cardioverter Defibrillator (ICD)

 Cellular phones.
 Always carry a cell phone on the side opposite your ICD and at least 6 inches away from it.
 While using a cell phone, wear a headset or hold the phone to the ear opposite your ICD.

 Electromagnetic anti-theft systems.
 These are often near entrances or exits in stores.
-Walking past one is okay, but avoid standing near or leaning against one.
+Walking through one is OK, but avoid standing near or leaning against one.

 Very strong magnets.
-Never have an MRI (a medical test that uses magnets).
+Talk with your heart doctor if another doctor tells you to have an MRI (a medical test that uses magnets).
 Magnets in big speakers (such as on a stereo or at a concert) and in hand-held security wands (such as those used at airports) can cause problems if they come too close to the ICD.

 If a Signal Interferes